 One of the most preferred tools of corporate restructuring is mergers & acquisitions.
-This tool helps companies in the expansion and diversification of their business to achieve the objectives set by the management while establishing a business.
-The merger means an arrangement where one or more existing companies come together to make one new entity and set a few objectives together.
+This tool helps companies in the expansion and diversification of their business.
+Its aim is to achieve the objectives set by the management while establishing a business.
+A merger means an arrangement where one or more existing companies come together to make one new entity and set a few objectives together.

 Unlike the Companies Act, 1956, the term “Merger” is not strictly defined in the Companies Act, 2013 also.
 Section 230-234 of the Act deals with Compromise, Arrangements, and Amalgamations, out of which section 233 of Act read with rule 25 of Companies (Compromises, Arrangements, and Amalgamations) Rules, 2016 (for brevity “Merger Rules”) deals with merger or amalgamation between (i) Small Companies or (ii) Holding company & its wholly-owned Subsidiary Company (for brevity “specified class of companies”).

 Under section 233 companies act merger or amalgamation is popularly known as “Fast track merger”.